Chapter 12· Turning Signs (Contents) References blog

 Every living cell “knows” how to stay alive, how to maintain its own integrity.
 This homeostatic self-maintenance or self-regulation involves responding to changes in its internal milieu – changes which are often contiguous, or causally related, to changes in its external milieu.
 The cell doesn't need to include a separate set of instructions for doing all this; its knowing is not separate from its being.
 It doesn't need to know anything about the “rules” that determine what it does in response to changes in its environment.
 It doesn't need to be conscious of its intentions.
 Certain physical/chemical changes trigger other physical changes quite mindlessly.

-But suppose one change leads to another which leads to another in a regular (non-random) pattern: c1 > c2 > c3.
+But suppose one change leads to another which leads to another in a regular (predictable) pattern: c1 > c2 > c3.
 Then c2 mediates between c1 and c3.
 For example, something bumps into our amœba and it reacts to that contact by drawing back from it, or by trying to consume it.
 This is a different situation from one billiard ball bumping into another: the amœba's reaction was provoked by a clash with its external world, but it was powered by an internal energy source, its own metabolism, and guided by the nature of its internal dynamics.
 Some reaction at the molecular level must have mediated between the perturbation and the response.
 An actual transformation of energy (such as a chemical reaction), when caused by the collision to determine the organism's response, could be considered as a sign: its dynamic object is the actual “bumping” event, and its interpretant is the amœba's observable movement, which is informed by the real relation between the occurrences outside and inside the organism.

 The sign itself, the chemical reaction, is what Peirce called an Actisign (EP2:483), or a Sinsign, ‘an actual existent thing or event which is a sign’ (EP2:291; here ‘the syllable sin is taken as meaning “being only once,” as in single, simple, …’).
 But if its interpretant is the regular response of the organism to that type of change in its situation, then the regulation is itself a sign, namely a legisign, ‘a law that is a Sign’ (EP2:291).
 This ‘law’ or ‘rule’ governing the response is not a one-time event or existing thing but a habit, in Peirce's broad sense of that word, a general tendency to respond in that way whenever that kind of situation recurs.
 ‘That way’ is the general kind of actual occurrence (c2) that will work as the means of getting from c1 to c3.